STERILE DOSAGE FORM

 - Evaluation of parenteral preparations

-- Labelling and packaging
+- Labeling and packaging

-1.cleaning of containers, closure and equipments-
+1.cleaning of containers, closure, and equipment-

--on a small scaler washing is done manually but on a large scale automatic washing machines are used.
+-on a small scaler washing is done manually but on a large scale, automatic washing machines are used.

 collection of materials-